adobe/commerce-cif-api/README.md

 To do so, simply edit the [pom.xml](pom.xml) file of the project, and replace the following properties of the `swagger-maven-plugin`:
 * `basePath`: the base path via which your REST API will be reachable, for example `/commerce`
-* `x-ow-namespace`: the namespace in which your CIF Cloud actions are deployed
+* `x-ow-namespace`: the namespace in which your CIF REST actions are deployed
-* `x-ow-package`: the package in which your CIF Cloud actions are deployed
+* `x-ow-package`: the package in which your CIF REST actions are deployed

 then rebuild the project with `mvn clean compile`.
 This will regenerate the Swagger documentation in `src/main/resources/generated/swagger/`.